 Posted on 1/30/2018 10:00 AM

-We’re arriving to a point where agencies, researchers, sponsors, participants, and other stakeholders universally recognize the value and importance of transparency in clinical research.
+The industry is arriving to a point where agencies, researchers, sponsors, participants, clinical research organizations, and other stakeholders universally recognize the value and importance of clinical trial transparency.
 Now, regulatory agencies need to work together to harmonize standards, reduce burden on sponsors, and make it easier for the public to locate and digest this necessary information.

 Zach Weingarden is a Product Solutions Manager with TrialAssure – the ultimate transparency suite.
 TrialAssure is a preferred provider to MMS for clinical trial disclosure registry compliance.
 For more information, visit: www.TrialAssure.com.